-Subject matter and consideration of motions and proposals
+Part 12: Subject matter and consideration of motions and proposals

 - 57. Right of introducer of motion to speak and reply

 - 58. Motion or proposal regarding the budget

 - 59. Motion or proposal regarding legislation

 - 60. Eligible motions

-- 61. Amendment of the motion or proposal
+- 61. Amendment of motion or proposal

 - 62. Referring the matter back

 - 63. Deferring consideration of the matter

 - 64. Suspending a debate

 - 65. Putting the matter to the vote

 - 66. Proceeding to the next business

-Applications by councillors
+Part 13: Applications by councillors

-- 67. Applications to obtain a financial interest in council business - 68.
+- 67. Applications by councillors to obtain financial interest in council business - 68.
 Disclosure of declared interests - 69.
-Resignation of councillors and vacancies in offices
+Resignations of councillors and vacancies in offices

-Full-time councillors
+Part 14: Full-time councillors

 - 70. Designation of full-time councillors - 71.
 Report of the municipal manager with regard to full-time councillors - 72.
 Applications by full-time councillors to undertake paid work - 73.
-Leave of full-time councillors
+Leave of full-time councilors